Correlation Between Driven Brands and AMREP

 Pair Corralation between Driven Brands and AMREP

-Given the investment horizon of 90 days Driven Brands Holdings is expected to generate 0.7 times more return on investment than AMREP.
-However, Driven Brands Holdings is 1.43 times less risky than AMREP.
-It trades about 0.02 of its potential returns per unit of risk.
-AMREP is currently generating about -0.09 per unit of risk.
-If you would invest 1,609 in Driven Brands Holdings on January 21, 2025 and sell it today you would earn a total of 21.00 from holding Driven Brands Holdings or generate 1.31% return on investment over 90 days.
+Given the investment horizon of 90 days Driven Brands Holdings is expected to under-perform the AMREP.
+But the etf apears to be less risky and, when comparing its historical volatility, Driven Brands Holdings is 1.62 times less risky than AMREP.
+The etf trades about -0.03 of its potential returns per unit of risk.
+The AMREP is currently generating about 0.14 of returns per unit of risk over similar time horizon.
+If you would invest 2,172 in AMREP on June 23, 2025 and sell it today you would earn a total of 588.00 from holding AMREP or generate 27.07% return on investment over 90 days.

 Time Period | 3 Months [change] |